ImmuneDynamics/ImmuneDynamics.github.io/workshops/virtualcomputers.md

 ---

-You should’ve received an email inviting you to register and connect to one of the computers (where you registered above) -- go to that link and sign in using your details.
+You will have received an email inviting you to register and connect to one of the computers (where you registered above) -- go to that link and sign in using your details.

 The word “Stopped” indicate the computer is not turned on yet.